-The University has reciprocity agreements with Wisconsin, North Dakota, South Dakota, and Manitoba.
-If you are a resident of any of these states or province and are enrolled in an approved program, you may qualify for reciprocity tuition at the University, which is comparable to resident tuition.
+The University has reciprocity agreements with Wisconsin, North Dakota, and Manitoba.
+If you are a resident of any of these states or province and are enrolled in an approved by may qualify for reciprocity tuition at the University, which program, you may qualify for reciprocity tuition at the University, which is comparable to resident tuition.
 Non-degree students and certificate programs and not eligible for reciprocity benefits.